rachitnaruzu/codearena/README.md

 #### Step 6

-Go to Admin -> Allowed Mail and add all the mailid that should be allowed to register using signup.
-To add mailids add '["user1@examplemail.com", "use2@examplemail.com", .....]'
+Go to Admin -> Allowed Mail and add all the mailid that should be allowed to register using signup. add mailids in json format => ["user1@examplemail.com", "use2@examplemail.com", .....]

 #### Step 7: [Restart Server]